Global Industry Classification Standard: Classification

+Per the MSCI World index, Information Technology is the biggest sector, with 22% of world capitalisation.

 Revisions

 The classification standard is regularly updated by S&P Dow Jones Indices and MSCI.
 Numerous changes over the years have resulted in the addition, deletion, or redefinition of various sub-industries, industries, or industry groups.
 Since 1999, there have been two revisions at the sector level: